Relations between Argentina and Switzerland are close and wide-ranging, underpinned by annual political consultations and regular high-level meetings.

 Argentina is home to the largest Swiss expatriate community in Latin America.
 There were 15,373 Swiss nationals officially registered there at the end of 2017.
 Various Swiss clubs exist in Argentina as well as partnerships between cities and municipalities in Switzerland and Argentina.

 History of bilateral relations

 Switzerland opened a consulate in Buenos Aires in 1834, followed in 1891 by its first diplomatic mission in South America.
-Swiss migrants founded several settlements, schools, some 50 Swiss associations and a chamber of commerce.
+Swiss migrants founded several settlements, schools, some 50 Swiss associations and a chamber of commerce there.
 Thousands of Argentines are of Swiss descent.